learn-co-students/rails-paperclip-readme-v-000/README.md

 ```

 If we go to `/authors/new` and create an author, then return to
-`/authors`, well see that the thumbnail has been generated for the new
+`/authors`, we'll see that the thumbnail has been generated for the new
 author, but now one or more of our existing author's thumbnails is a broken image.

 That's because we added images to those authors before we defined the